Nudibranchs of Pohnpei, Caroline Islands,

-All our diving in Pohnpei has been through The
+All our diving in Pohnpei was through The Village Hotel, which is unfortunately

-Village Hotel, a great place to stay in general
+no longer in existence.
+It was a great place to stay

-but also with its own dive shop that employs some eagle-eyed nudibranch-aware
+in general but also had its own dive shop that employed some eagle-eyed nudibranch-aware

 dive guides.
-Just down the hill from the Village, they keep up a small boat
+Just down the hill from the Village, they kept up a small boat

 landing with several long powerboats used for dive trips